ThetaMTX/API-for-app-studia-project/README.md

   "confidence": "92.15%"
 }
 ```
-##License
+## License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+This project is licensed under the MIT License.See the LICENSE (in a future[or never]) file for more details.

-##Acknowledgments
+## Acknowledgments
 Thanks to the PyTorch and FastAPI communities for their resources and support.